wtsnjp/WTRef/README.md

-# WTRef Package (v0.3.2)
+# WTRef Package (v0.4.0)

-WTRef package extend cross-reference system of LaTeX2e and introduce concepts of namespace and scope.
+WTRef package is a small extension for LaTeX2e's cross-reference system.
+It introduces concepts of namespace and scope.
 This package is a part of the WT Series.

 ## System Requirements

 * TeX format: LaTeX2e
 * TeX engine: any engine
 * Document class: any class
-* Prerequisite package: xkeyval
+* Prerequisite package: xparse and xkeyval

 ## Installation

-Move wtref.sty file to $TEXMF/tex/la­tex/wtref.
+Move wtref.sty file to $TEXMF/tex/latex/wtref.

 ## Documents